-The Communications Committee is responsible for writing and producing "The Vulcan Letter," our semiannual newsletter which chronicles all things MSTP and showcases the energy and fun spirit of our band of merry pranksters while highlighting the national recognition our students and our program continue to accrue.
+The Communications Committee is responsible for writing and producing "The Vulcan Letter," our semiannual newsletter that chronicles all things MSTP and showcases the energy and fun spirit of our band of merry pranksters while highlighting the national recognition our students and our program continue to accrue.
 It is also a great opportunity to keep in touch with our alumni, while learning about their experiences after graduation and gaining some insight into what our future may hold.
-This committee is also responsible for making our Web site informative and up-to-date for students and faculty involved in the program.
-Ideas, stories, or pictures can be sent to the Communications Committee at
+This committee is also responsible for updating the MSTP blog "UnABridged".
+Ideas, stories, or pictures can be sent to the Communications Committee at email@example.com

 The CAMS committee sponsors a monthly evening seminar series (Monthly Translational Research Seminar, MSTP 794) and invites speakers from university faculty currently involved in translational research, in addition to presentations from senior students in the program.